jkadw/abstract_vehicle/docs/oem_adapter_strategy.md

 Discovery guidelines:

-- identify one logical vehicle at a time
+- discover all source devices for the selected upstream integration
 - look for stable identifiers first: VIN-like ids, device ids, unique coordinator keys, or integration device registry metadata
-- return discovered vehicles as adapter-owned selections for the config flow
+- derive one logical vehicle from each matching source device
 - collect only the entities needed for v1 capabilities:
   - lock
   - windows